The Tenth Good Thing About Barney Literature Guide

 SHOW: Look at the picture of Barney at the end of the book.
 What kind of cat do you think Barney was?
-Was he: naughty, frisky, cheerful, mean, sad?
+How would you describe him?

 CONNECT: Do you think the boy did a good job of thinking of ten good things about Barney?
-Would you like it if people thought you were brave, smart, funny, clean, cuddly, handsome, and sweet?
+What 10 things would you like people to describe you as?

 - If you have a pet, think of ten good things to say about your pet (if you don’t have a pet, pick a family member instead).
 Write out your ten good things on a big piece of construction paper and decorate it with photos or drawings of your pet or family member.
 Hang up your list on the wall or refrigerator.
 Be sure your family members, including your pets, know every day just how much you love them.
 Give lots of praise for all those ten good things.

 - If you experience a pet loss, here are some activities that may help with your grief:

 - Plant flowers or a tree in memory of the pet.

 - Frame a photograph or drawing of the pet.